agential-ai/agential/docs/docs/index.md

 | FEVER     | 1.
 Incorrect answer<br>2.
 Incorrect answer format<br>3.
 No error<br>4.
 No error<br>5.
 No error                           |

 ### ReflexionCoT, ReflexionReAct

-Sure, here is the data formatted into a table with each benchmark as a row and columns for ReflexionCoT and ReflexionReAct.
-Each cell contains the numbered list of error types separated by `<br>`.

 | **Benchmark** | **ReflexionCoT** | **ReflexionReAct** |
 | ------------- | ---------------- | ------------------ |